 Coordinates: N 54.31704, W 3.00131

 Low Dale Park is one of a number of roadside picnic sites dotted around Grizedale Forest and is arguably one of the more attractive.
 There is a small grassy area inbetween trees and next to a stream with a couple of picnic tables.
 The trees provide plenty of shade but it is also open enough to get some sunshine.
 Beyond the small footbridge upstream are some lovely views across open meadows surrounded by forested hills.
 The footpath over the footbridge soon leads to the High Bowkerstead and Silurian Way forest walks.
 This side of the forest is off the beaten track and normally quite peaceful.
-There is only space for a few cars to park but, unlike some other forest car parks, this is free.
+Free parking but there is only space for a few cars.
 No facilities.

-Leave the car park and turn left to continue up the attractive peaceful valley, again passing fields and meadows surrounded by forested hills.
-After approx 1.4 miles the narrow road starts to ascend quite steeply and soon passes over a summit to descend with views ahead towards Esthwaite Water and central Lakeland.
-Shortly meet a T junction and turn right towards Newby Bridge.
+Leave the car park and turn left to continue up the attractive peaceful valley, again passing through pastures surrounded by forested hills.
+After approx 1.4 miles, the narrow road starts to climb quite steeply and soon passes over a summit to descend with views ahead towards Esthwaite Water and central Lakeland.
+Shortly, meet a T junction and turn right towards Newby Bridge.
 After approx 0.3 miles, Esthwaite Water car park is in woodland on the left.

 Distance: 32.0 miles